Operation Eagle

 Operation Eagle (عملية نسر) was an Egyptian military campaign in the Sinai Peninsula, that was launched in August 2011 to confront the Sinai insurgency.
 The campaign was aimed against Islamist insurgents, who had been attacking the Egyptian security forces in the Sinai and using the area as a base from which to attack Israel since early 2011.
 Successive Egyptian operation against insurgents in 2012, named Operation Sinai, was initially referred as the second part of Operation Eagle.
-It was the first in a number of campaigns to retake the Sinai from insurgents that lasts to this day.
+It was the first in a number of campaigns to retake the Sinai from insurgents which was achieved.

 Background

 Historic perspective

 Sinai was an integral part of Egypt since the inception of the Muhammad Ali dynasty in the early 19th century.
 Israel briefly captured the Sinai Peninsula from Egypt in the 1967 Six-Day War.
 As part of the 1979 Egypt–Israel peace treaty, in 1982 Israel withdrew from the peninsula.
 Among the treaty's other provisions was an agreement that the peninsula would be left effectively demilitarized.

 A number of factors have enabled armed Islamist groups to take root and proliferate in the Sinai.
-Including local population alienation from the state and becoming more dependent on smuggling to Gaza.
+Including local population susceptibility to Propaganda and smuggling to Gaza.